Sirloin Strips over Rice

 - 1/2 teaspoon dried thyme

 - Sprinkle beef strips with salt and pepper.
-In a large nonstick skillet coated with cooking spray, brown beef in 1 teaspoon oil.
+In a large nonstick skillet, brown beef in 1 teaspoon oil.
 Remove and keep warm.

 - In the same skillet, saute onions in remaining oil until tender.
 Add garlic; cook 1 minute longer.
 Stir in the tomatoes, broth, wine, bay leaf, basil and thyme.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 10 minutes.